-They show us that kids from 10-11 years know how to drive a skateboard, ride a horse, ride a bicycle, have their own YouTube channels in English, that most of the things they know – they have learnt from video games, that they are terribly curious about the science, technology, and humans, but also that in Lithuania they don’t have poisonous snakes – except for one species – which is very rare, that in ocean there is a creature more intelligent than dolphins, that muffins are terribly funny, that anime movies are too sexual even for boys.
+They show us that kids from 10-11 years know how to drive a skateboard, ride a horse, ride a bicycle, have their own YouTube channels in English, that most of the things they know – they have learned from video games, that they are terribly curious about the science, technology, and humans, but also that in Lithuania they don’t have poisonous snakes – except for one species – which is very rare, that in the ocean there is a creature more intelligent than dolphins, that muffins are terribly funny, that anime movies are too sexual even for boys.

 They connected me back to the joy of doing things just for fun, and they can find fun in the simplest ways, like making a little bubble machine from the ventilator, that spewed bubbles into the walkway.
 When was the last time you saw something as simple as bubbles with the kind of enthusiasm and pure joy?

 That’s not the end.
-They taught us about the white holes, and that curing and treatment through thoughts is feasible, that the perfect sarcasm is not reserved just for adults, that self-irony is a sign of self-awareness, that in Lithuania they have some rare species of mushrooms called “the death of the fly” and that it looks as Super Mario’s mushroom; that learning how to play chess is like learning a language – you have universal rules that need to learn before you can have a game – or communicate – with someone else.
+They taught us about the white holes, and that curing and treatment through thoughts are feasible, that the perfect sarcasm is not reserved just for adults, that self-irony is a sign of self-awareness, that in Lithuania they have some rare species of mushrooms called “the death of the fly” and that it looks like Super Mario’s mushroom; that learning how to play chess is like learning a language – you have universal rules that need to learn before you can have a game – or communicate – with someone else.
 When you learn them, it is hard to forget them.
 When you are learning how to use grammar and sentences, it’s the same as learning how each chess piece moves.
 “That’s why I like learning new languages.
-The same way as I like playing chess.” ; they taught us, and kind of ruin my childhood, that Super Mario was never once in a real danger.
+The same way as I like playing chess.” ; they taught us, and kind of ruin my childhood, that Super Mario was never once in real danger.
 Cause he is at a stage show, stage performance.
 A play with its hanging blocks, curtains opening at the beginning, etc.

-To the point: Working with Lithuanian kids wasn’t hard, it was hilarious, most of all it’s good fun and amazingly awesome to be let into their world.
+To the point: Working with Lithuanian kids wasn’t hard, it was thrilling, most of all it’s good fun and amazingly awesome to be let into their world.
 It’s inspiring to be a part of their development, and it’s awesome to see the results they produce throughout the time.
 So I am willing to see some of them when they grow up.
 I hope their doors of imagination would still be open.